wfxiang08/zkwatcher/README.rst

     user: username
     password: 123456

-If you do this, please look at the `ndServiceRegistry` docs to understand how the auth token is used, and what permissions are setup by default.
+If you do this, please look at the `nd_service_registry` docs to understand how the auth token is used, and what permissions are setup by default.

 Running it